 If you cannot get to a fair (see above) try the dealers on this list.
 They will ask for high quality photos and as much info as you’ve got about the coin.

-Online auction sites can be a great place to sell UK rare coins but they can also mean you don’t get the best price.
+Online auction sites can be a great place to sell UK rare coins.
+However this can also mean you don’t get the best price.

-Coins are only worth what someone will pay for them and just because you’ve seen a coin for sale for £5,000, doesn’t mean one’s actually sold for that price!
+Coins are only worth what someone will pay for them.
+Just because you’ve seen a coin for sale for £5,000, doesn’t mean one’s actually sold for that price!

 Always send by recorded, tracked and signed for mail.

 Do you think the only way to make money from rare UK coins is to either invest or find one?
 Think again!

 Have a read about this guy from Bristol who turns over £70k a year selling coins on eBay.
 I haven’t tried this and so cannot say one way or the other how successful you might be with this.
 But it gets you thinking, doesn’t it!